 Rubicon Trail Trip Report

 “The Rubicon Trail is everything you have ever read about, and more.
-There is something for everybody, smooth granite, dirt trails, potential water crossings, beautiful views and rocks, lots and lots of rocks.
+There is something for everybody, smooth granite, off-road dirt trails, potential water crossings, beautiful views and rocks, lots and lots of rocks.
 Two Jeeps, a 2010 Wrangler with Turtleback trailer (yes, I pulled my Turtleback all the way up the trail!) and a 1998 Grand Cherokee, departed Phoenix, AZ on a Friday morning and decided to take the scenic route, I-10 to CA 395 toward Lake Tahoe.
-We took 2 days to get there with a stop up an old dirt road for camping Friday night outside Bishop, CA.”
+We took 2 days to get there with a stop up an old dirt road for some overland camping Friday night outside Bishop, CA.”

 “We opted to run the Rubicon Trail from Georgetown to Lake Tahoe.
 This is considered the more ‘traditional’ direction.
 It can be run in the opposite direction, but you will be against ‘traffic’ on some of the bigger hills (Cadillac, Big Sluice) and they are narrow, so keep an eye out down the trail and plan ahead for spots to let people pass.
 In Georgetown we picked up ice and fuel and headed off for an overnight stop and adult beverage at Uncle Tom’s Cabin.
 This is a must-see location and a great place to camp before you hit the trail first thing in the morning.
 They allow camping at no charge on their property and even have places for two rigs if you contact them ahead of time.”

-“On Sunday morning, we headed out the the trail head.
+“On Sunday morning, we headed out the trail head.
 We decided to intersect with the ‘official’ Rubicon Trail via Wentworth Road.
 This added about 2 to 3 miles to the trail length, but we were in no hurry.”

 NOTE: “Make sure you download some good trail/road maps.
 I used an app on my iPhone called Gaia GPS and downloaded a few different tracks and topo maps.
 The roads and trails, including the Rubicon Trail, can be very poorly marked.
 There are yellow reflectors on parts of the trails, but they are spaced at times and can be hard to see.
 We had a light rain shower and the black tire tracks we were following completely disappeared.”